DavidFW1960/bom-weather-card/README.md

 1. Install card from HACS as per other plugins.
 Note that you must add this card as a module to the resources section as per the instructions when you install the card.

 2. Download the amcharts icons from https://www.amcharts.com/dl/svg-weather-icons/ and put them in ```<config-dir>/www/icons/weather_icons```.
 Create the directories if necessary.
-NOTE: I have found a few more svg icons (from here https://github.com/SouthernWolf95/amCharts-SVG-Icons-Additions ) to use in this component so [ALL icons required ate in this file here](https://github.com/DavidFW1960/bom-weather-card/blob/master/weather_icons.zip)
+NOTE: I have found a few more svg icons (from here https://github.com/SouthernWolf95/amCharts-SVG-Icons-Additions ) to use in this component so [ALL icons required are in this file here](https://github.com/DavidFW1960/bom-weather-card/blob/master/weather_icons.zip)

 # HARD Way? manual installation as follows:
 1. Add ```bom-weather-card.js``` to your ```<config-dir>/www/custom_ui/``` directory.
 If you don't have this directory (this is your first custom card), you will need to create it.